 Mark Rickards is the podcast producer, Mark is an experienced Radio and Podcast producer who has worked on numerous series for the BBC.

 Lauren Tidbury is an experienced maritime archaeologist and works for the Foundation.
 Lauren was also an executive producer on the podcast series.

 Honor Frost voice over was provided by Justine Midda.
 Justine studied English and Drama at Bristol University before going on to train at the Bristol Old Vic Theatre School.

-This podcast series was produced by Whistledown.
+The first series was produced by Whistledown.
 Whistledown was founded over twenty years ago and is one of the UK’s leading independent audio production companies.

 The second series was produced in collabooration with Sandstone Global, an award-winning production company with a diverse, internationalist team producing film and audio content for a wide range of outlets.